PartyDAO/party-protocol/README.md

 # Party Protocol

 A protocol for _group coordination_.
-Party Protocol provides on-chain functionality for group formation, coordination, and distribution.
-Currently focused on making NFTs multiplayer.
+The Party Protocol provides on-chain functionality for group formation, coordination, and distribution, with the goal of making Ethereum multiplayer.

 ## Table of Contents